Life would be easy without any challenges, but it would also be boring, don’t you think?

 After knowing that, this information should always be included in your customer relationship management software.

 So once you have a sale, you already know where the respective customer initially came from.

 According to a study from 2019, more than 35% of marketers find it challenging to generate traffic and/or leads (source).

 This challenge is also confirmed by a study from 2020 (source).

-This challenge is understandably happening because there are more marketing channels and options available.
+This challenge is understandably happening because more marketing channels and options are available.

 It always comes down to how well you know your potential target customers or target audience.

-The better you know them, including their needs, greeds, and pains, the better you know which marketing channels and methods to use and how to communicate (including your copywriting).
+The better you know them, including their needs, greed, and pains, the better you know which marketing channels and methods to use and how to communicate (including your copywriting).

 It also depends on the real estate market niche (covered in this article) you are catering to.

 For example, suppose your niche includes Baby Boomers (as covered in my past article).